Mindfulness-Based Cognitive Therapy (MBCT) for Visual Snow Syndrome

 Meet the Team

-Dr. Sui Wong, Neurologist, Neuro-ophthalmologist, Consultant for St Thomas’ NHS Foundation Trust and Moorfields Private Eye Hospital, and Vice President of the UK Neuro-Ophthalmology Society, has conducted the first-ever research study in which MBCT/MBCT-vision was utilized as a treatment for VSS.
+Dr. Sui Wong, Neurologist, Neuro-ophthalmologist, Consultant for St Thomas’ NHS Foundation Trust and Moorfields Private Eye Hospital, and Vice President of the UK Neuro-Ophthalmology Society, has conducted the first-ever research study in which MBCT was utilized as a treatment for VSS.

 Email: [email protected]